Adam Levine Reveals Shock That Blake And Gwen Were Dating, Shares How It Works

 As Billboard shared, Adam Levine still makes fun of Blake Shelton, though.
 Everyone has seen the two on The Voice with each other.
 Adam and Maroon 5 were on The Tonight Show Starring Jimmy Fallon, and he talked a bit about Blake while on the show.
 Adam made fun of Blake saying, “He lacks very base-level intelligence.”
 He also teased about the way that Blake says the word “white.”
 The two are nothing alike, but somehow they have been able to become great friends.

-On The Voice this season, the coaches are Blake Shelton, Gwen Stefani, Adam Levine, and Alicia Keys.
+On The Voice this season, the coaches are Blake Shelton, Gwen Stefani, Adam Levine and Alicia Keys.
 They change the coaches a lot on the show, but Blake and Adam are there every single season and don’t seem to have any plans to take a break from the show at all.
 They get along great, and it shows even though they tease each other constantly.

 Are you shocked that Adam Levine didn’t see this relationship coming at all?
 Do you think that Gwen and Blake are a good match?
 Sound off in the comments section below on your thoughts, and don’t miss watching all three of them on The Voice on NBC.
 The blind auditions just ended and it looks like it will be a great season.